M

 Cater to a variety of learning styles

-Remember that students have different learning styles, so aim for variety in the types of lessons and activities you do, so that you can facilitate all students’ learning.
+Remember that students have different learning styles, so aim for variety in the types of lessons and activities you use, so that you can facilitate all students’ learning.

 Involve students in class planning

-Get more classroom management strategies for young learners.
+Get some classroom management strategies for teaching young learners and teens.

 Offer plenty of feedback

-What are some games for teaching English to kids?
+What games work best for teaching English to kids?

 ESL games for young learners

-Two of the more common kids’ English teaching games include:
+Four of the more common English teaching games for kids include:

 Hangman

-For more ideas, take a Micro-credential course in Games and Activities for the Online Classroom.
+For more teaching ideas, take a Micro-credential course in Games and Activities for the Online Classroom.

 Engage your students with this free eBook sample